-We are offering to sell to the public up to 1,000,000 units at a price in the range of \$5.00 to \$6.50 per unit, through Mercer Capital Ltd. (the "Underwriter") and other broker/dealers arranged by the Underwriter who are members of the National Association of Securities Dealers, Inc. (NASD).
-Each unit will consist of 10 shares of our common stock and 5 Class A warrants to purchase one share of our common stock.
+We are offering to sell to the public up to 1,000,000 units at a price of \$6.00 per unit, through Mercer Capital Ltd. (the "Underwriter") and other broker/dealers arranged by the Underwriter who are members of the National Association of Securities Dealers, Inc. (NASD).
+Each unit will consist of [] shares of our common stock and [] Class A warrants [50% of the number of shares per unit] to purchase one share of our common stock.
 The Class A warrants will trade only as a part of a unit for 60 days following the final closing of this offering unless separate trading is authorized earlier by the Underwriter.
-Each Class A warrant will entitle its owner to purchase one share of our common stock for \$1.50 - \$1.65 [the Common Stock Price plus \$1.00] (the "Warrant Price").
-The "Common Stock Price" is the unit price divided by 10.
-We may call the Class A warrants upon 30 days written notice as long as the last reported sales price per share of common stock as reported by the principal exchange or trading market on which our common stock trades equals or exceeds \$3.50 - \$3.65 [the Common Stock Price plus \$3.00] (the "Redemption Threshold") for 20 consecutive days.
+Each Class A warrant will entitle its owner to purchase one share of our common stock for \$ [the Common Stock Price plus \$1.00] (the "Warrant Price").
+The "Common Stock Price" is \$6.00 divided by the number of shares per unit.
+We may call the Class A warrants upon 30 days written notice as long as the last reported sales price per share of common stock as reported by the principal exchange or trading market on which our common stock trades equals or exceeds \$ [the Common Stock Price plus \$3.00] (the "Redemption Threshold") for 20 consecutive days.
 If the holders of the Class A warrants do not exercise their Class A warrants during the 30-day call period, the Company may redeem the Class A warrants at \$0.001 per Class A warrant per share subject to adjustment, including anti-dilution provisions for corporate events such as stock splits.
 Each Class A warrant may be exercised at any time after five (5) days from the effective date of this offering or such earlier date as the Class A warrant becomes separately traded and thereafter for five (5) years after the effective date of this offering unless we have redeemed them.